 Life-Time Extension of Tube in Biomass and Waste to Energy Boilers, Waste Incinerators

 We provide corrosion-resistant metal alloy protection for Waste incinerators, biomass- and Waste-to-Energy Boilers.
 Typically designed for medium or large installations, these boilers produce steam by burning biomass, recycled biomass, or pre-treated industrial or urban waste.
-Fuel flexibility offers related costs reduction and operational flexibility.
+Fuel flexibility offers related cost reduction but results in boiler corrosion.

 Without proper preventative care, these conditions can lead to unexpected outages and high maintenance costs, reducing the efficiency and emission benefits of these boilers.
 However, the material improvement solutions offered by IGS can lead to a longer, better life for WtE boilers.

 Increasing efficiency of WtE boilers means increasing pressure and temperature inside the boiler tubes.
 The combination of new fuel types containing higher levels of corrosive agents with these higher temperatures and pressures can lead to material softening.
 Accelerated fireside boiler corrosion starts on the unprotected steel heat exchange surfaces of the super-heaters and erosion resistance declines.